 The battle against fascism in Cyprus cannot be anything except a battle for a federal island.
-We consider the course towards a federalised Cyprus a necessary stage in the battle against the political hegemony of nationalism and the division of the working class on the island.
-We are aware of the problems that are contained within both the talks of the political leaderships as well as the within the framework of the 'solution from above'.
-However, we do not consider this course to be a 'solution' - a solution will require the removal of a problem, the successful outcome of a case.
-In contrast, we understand the 'solution' to be a process, as a way of jointly confronting the problem with the Turkish-Cypriots and as the start of our own cause.
+We consider the passage to a federal Cyprus a necessary step in the battle against the political hegemony of nationalism and the division of the working class on the island.
+We are aware of the problems that are contained within both the negotiations of the political leaderships as well as within the framework of the 'solution from above'.
+However, we do not consider this course to be a 'solution' - a solution will require the removal of a problem, the successful outcome of a cause.
+In contrast, we understand the 'solution' to be a process, as a way of jointly confronting the problem with the Turkish Cypriots and as the start of our own cause.
 This process must be from an antifascist, anti-nationalist, class-based and ecological perspective.
-As long as the Cyprus issue exists, then nationalism will flail about in the political rhetoric and thought of the indigenous.
+As long as the Cyprus Problem exists, then nationalism will flail about in the political rhetoric and thought of the indigenous population.
 The recent collaboration to celebrate the Unionist "referendum" of 1950 by the parties of the "centre", which was on the initiative of the neo-Nazis (with the useful abstinence of DISY) indicates the urgency of demolishing the ethnocentric worldview which desires the cover of the embraces of the 'motherlands'.

-As long as the Cyprus issue exists education will continue to result in the learning of ethnic hatred, of irredentist nationalism, of [the slogan of] "I Don't Forget" whose final aim is the ethnic cleansing on the island by every means.
-As long as there is a Cyprus issue, militarism shall remain the political expression of the true desires of Greek- and Turkish-Cypriot nationalism: the state of readiness for war at any time.
-The barrels will continue to block our paths, the borders will continue to split our struggles, the watching posts will continue to hamper the best years of our youth.
-As long as the Cyprus issue exists, we shall not fight class struggles beyond those of the national.
+As long as the Cyprus Problem exists education will continue to result in the learning of ethnic hatred, of irredentist nationalism, of [the slogan of] "I Don't Forget" whose final aim is the ethnic cleansing on the island via every means.
+As long as there is a Cyprus Problem, militarism shall remain the political expression of the true desires of Greek Cypriot and Turkish Cypriot nationalism: the state of readiness for war at any time.
+The barrels will continue to block our paths, the borders will continue to split our struggles, the watchposts will continue to hamper the best years of our youth.
+As long as the Cyprus Problem exists, we shall not fight class struggles beyond those of the national.